-As a network governed by its 160 members in more than 70 countries, we are providing a strong global platform and voice for the rehabilitation movement.
+As a network governed by its more than 160 members in 76 countries, we are providing a strong global platform and voice for the rehabilitation movement.
 We are continually improving our working methodologies, to become a cohesive movement promoting the right to rehabilitation together.

 As a membership organisation, the members are guiding the direction of the IRCT.
 All key processes are developed through consultation and by decision of the members.
 Our democratic governance structure ensures that IRCT members have ownership of IRCT’s overall strategy, policies and projects of the organisation.